Safe transport of goods and materials

 - All drivers must have suitable training, not just to drive their vehicle, but also on what to do if an accident occurs.
 Drivers of all vehicles need to hold an ADR training certificate.

-- If there is an incident or emergency, the driver must notify the emergency services and, in certain circumstances, Health & Safety Executive for Northern Ireland (HSENI), NIEA and the Department for Regional Development.
+- If there is an incident or emergency, the driver must notify the emergency services and, in certain circumstances, Health & Safety Executive for Northern Ireland (HSENI), NIEA and the Department for Infrastructure.

 There are, however, some exceptions to the rules - for example, if you're only carrying small quantities of certain types of dangerous goods by road.